Transiting in Singapore

 Customers transiting through Singapore Changi Airport can learn more about the transit experience on this page.

 There are certain requirements transit passengers must meet, including a transit time in Singapore not exceeding 48 hours

 Travellers, regardless of vaccination status, are allowed to transit through Singapore on all Singapore Airlines flights as long as they meet the entry requirements of their final destination.
 Due to regulatory requirements, transit through Singapore to a destination in Mainland China is not allowed.
-In addition, transit through Singapore to Hong Kong SAR is also not available due to operational considerations.

 Where can I find information about the regions and countries Singapore Airlines operates to, as well as the flight schedules?

 For flights that require a transfer through Singapore, can I purchase the tickets via a travel agent or other means, or do I have to book directly with Singapore Airlines?

 Customers may purchase their tickets either directly from Singapore Airlines or via travel agents and other sales channels.

 Will premium passengers transiting through Singapore be able to access the SilverKris Lounge (Business Class) at Singapore Changi Airport Terminal 3?

 All eligible travellers, except for those flying from restricted countries, will be able to access the SilverKris Lounge.
 These passengers may wish to consider booking the Aerotel Singapore Transit Hotel at Changi Airport Terminal 1 or Ambassador Transit Hotel at Changi Airport Terminal 3, where they can stay within the hotel throughout their transit.